 ✓ Best district to stay in Osaka for great shopping, eating & entertainment with a dash of luxury

-If the southern comforts of Minami somehow fail to impress, head due north to Umeda, Osaka’s second city centre.
+Did the southern comforts of Minami fail to impress?
+Head due north to Umeda, Osaka’s second city centre.
 Also referred to as Kita District (meaning “North”), the area sprawls around the transport hubs of Osaka Station and Umeda Station.

-Much of what you’ll find further south repeats itself when choosing where to stay in Umeda, from filling your shopping bags to stuffing your face kuidaore-style.
-Umeda’s also a top-notch entertainment area.
-Whether you’re looking to grab a fine whiskey at a hostess bar or embarrass yourself in front of new Osakan tomodachi (friends) at a karaoke bar, this district fits the bill.
+Much of what you’ll find further south repeats itself in Umeda.
+From filling your shopping bags to stuffing your face kuidaore-style, you can do it all here.
+Umeda is also a top-notch entertainment area.
+Whether you want to grab a fine whiskey at a hostess bar or embarrass yourself among new Osaka tomodachi (friends) at a karaoke bar, Umeda fits the bill.

-If you’re visiting Osaka during cherry blossom season, Kema Sakuranomiya Park and the Mint Museum in the eastern part of Kita are also among the loveliest places to hanami.
+If you’re visiting Osaka during cherry blossom season, there are a few lovely spots in the area, too.
+Kema Sakuranomiya Park and the Mint Museum in the eastern part of Kita are among the loveliest places to hanami in the city.

-Overall, Umeda is the perfect choice for where to stay in Osaka for travellers looking to stay close to good shopping, eating, and entertainment options while adding in a dash of luxury.
+Umeda is the perfect choice travellers looking for good shopping, eating, and entertainment with a dash of luxury.

-With its two major transport hubs and nearby Yodoyabashi Station on the Keihan Main (running to Sanjo Station in Kyoto), Kita is also a great district for tackling some of the best day trips from Osaka.
+Kita is home to the city’s two major transport hubs.
+It’s also close to Yodoyabashi Station on the Keihan Main Line, running to Sanjo Station in Kyoto.
+Kita is a great district for tackling some of the best day trips from Osaka.

 Recommended hotels in Umeda

-There isn’t quite as large a selection when choosing where to stay in Umeda (Kita) as in the Namba area to the south.
-What you’ll find here, though, trumps all other areas in terms of luxury.
+There isn’t quite as large a selection of accommodations in Umeda (Kita) as in Namba to the south.
+What you’ll find here, though, trumps all other areas in luxury.
 The district is home to a good chunk of the best 5-star hotels in Osaka.
 If you’re looking to splurge & indulge during your stay, this is the place to do it.

-- Mitsui Garden Hotel Premier Osaka: A fantastic mid-ranger that offers perhaps the best overall value when choosing where to stay in Kita.
+• Mitsui Garden Hotel Premier Osaka is a fantastic mid-range hotel offering some of the best value in Kita.
 Although it’s a 15-minute walk from the centre of Umeda, the views overlooking the river and skyline are sure to win you over.
 Free shuttles to Osaka Station are offered.

-- Hotel Granvia Osaka: A simple & elegant 4-star perched above Osaka Station.
+• Hotel Granvia Osaka is a simple & elegant 4-star perched above Osaka Station.
 Rooms are comfortable, even if a little snugger than the norm for the area.
-Several on-site restaurants set up a myriad of food choices from Japanese and Chinese to French and Italian.
+Several on-site restaurants set up a myriad of food choices.
+You can enjoy everything from Japanese or Chinese to French or Italian.

-- Hilton Osaka Hotel: A superb pick located just two minutes from Osaka Station featuring top-end amenities including a five on-site dining options, a well-equipped fitness centre, and a swimming pool.
+• Hilton Osaka Hotel is a superb pick located two minutes from Osaka Station.
+It features top-end amenities, including five on-site dining options.
+You’ll also enjoy the well-equipped fitness centre and swimming pool.

-- InterContinental Hotel Osaka: One of the absolute best hotels in Osaka!
-This luxurious 5-star features spacious rooms spotlighted by large picture windows peering onto the skyline.
-Besides its convenient location close to JR Osaka Station, the InterContinental delights the tastebuds with 5 on-site restaurants including Pierre, serving up splendid French cuisine to 20th-floor city views.
+• InterContinental Hotel Osaka is one of the absolute best hotels in Osaka.
+This luxurious 5-star features spacious modern rooms.
+They’re spotlighted by large picture windows peering onto the skyline.
+The hotel delights guests’ tastebuds with 5 on-site restaurants.
+Most popular is Pierre, serving up splendid French cuisine to 20th-floor city views.
+The InterContinental also offers a convenient location close to JR Osaka Station.

-- The Ritz-Carlton Osaka: Another top luxury pick, this 5-star stunner blends classic European elegance with Japanese splendor.
-The charming rooms are only half the story with the relaxing spa, indoor pool, and six on-site dining options taking centre stage.
+• The Ritz-Carlton Osaka is another top luxury pick in Umeda.
+This 5-star stunner blends classic European elegance with Japanese splendor.
+And the charming rooms are only half the story.
+At the Ritz, the relaxing spa, indoor pool, and six on-site dining options take centre stage.
 Nearby Osaka Station puts the entire city and region at your fingertips.

 Honmachi